osilander/bonito_benchmarks/README.md

 not useful to plot 100Kbp windows, as *many many* of these windows have no errors and a perfect q-score of 50.
 Instead, the results using 500 Kbp windows are shown below.
-Here, max q-score is 57, and there are no windows without errors, although in the `flye` assembly, there is one window with 2 errors (q54).
+Here, max q-score is 57, and while there are no windows without errors, in the `flye` assembly there is one window with 2 errors (q54).

 ![beeswarm_K12](figures/quals_beeswarm_9.4_medaka_500Kbp.png)